 Contingency Plans for Teaching & e-Learning

-Having been through e-Learning before, we recognise that it is prudent to prepare ourselves for any emergency situation whereby we would be forced to temporarily close our school doors.
-We ask you to note the following points and undertake the listed important actions.
+Having been through e-Learning before, we recognise it is prudent to prepare ourselves for any emergency situation whereby we would be forced to temporarily close our campus.
+We ask you to note the following points and undertake the following important actions.
 As the information provided could change at any time, we will keep you updated as developments unfold.

 Technology Devices: Please take your laptop, iPad and charger home everyday